FrancoSpeziali/node-simple-backend-server/README.md

     2. Use `JSON.stringify` to stringify this object

-    3. Use the `fetch` API to send this object to your server endpoint, with the following options:
+    3. Use the `fetch` API to send this object to your server endpoint which should be `http://localhost:3001/save/user`, providing the following options:

     ```
         method: 'post',